chenxiunt/chenxiunt.github.io/_pages/services.md

 **Technical Programm Committee (TPC) Member**

-The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL) 2023
+The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL) 2022, 2023

-The ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL) 2022

 The ACM Workshop on Privacy in the Electronic Society (WPES) 2022